Individual Counselling Session – Between $130 to $180* (out of pocket approx. $55 – $65)

 People with a health-care card may be eligible for sessions through Targeted Psychological Support Services (TPSS – formerly known as ATAPS), which enables children and adults to access up to 12 sessions of counselling per calendar year at no cost to the client.

-Please speak to your GP (or paediatrician) about your, or your child’s, eligibility for a Targeted Psychological Support Services (TPSS) referral.
-Your GP or paediatrician will need to submit your referral (mental health care plan and TPSS form) to their Primary Health Network for allocation to an appropriate psychologist.
+Please speak to your GP (or paediatrician) about your, or your child’s, eligibility for a TPSS referral.
+Your GP or paediatrician will need to submit your referral (mental health care plan and TPSS form) to the Primary Health Network for allocation to an appropriate psychologist.
 If you wish to be seen by a psychologist through Healthy Minds under TPSS your GP will need to specify this to the Primary Health Network (e.g., CareinMind – North Western Primary Health Network).

 For more information on Targeted Psychological Support Services and referral forms please visit your Primary Health Network website (your Primary Health Network catchment is based on where your GP is located).
 Healthy Minds psychologists are registered with the following PHN: